Configuring Custom Domains and SSL

 video and point it to

-Contact your network administrator or web hosting provider for help with this step.
+You may need to contact your network administrator or web hosting provider for help with this step.
 Remember that it can take up to 48 hours for DNS changes to take effect.

 Securing sites with SSL